garrandall/popular-music-data/tracks/out---about-tommy-boyce-bobby-hart.md

 All the girls they look so pretty
 I'm fine, when i'm
 When i'm out and about
-Things i want i can't afford 'em
+Things I want I can't afford 'em
 Nothing in this house but boredom
 Magazines are torn and tattered
 Running out of reading matter